bobbylej/doit/README.md

 The following scripts are available for this project:

-- `npm start` - Starts the server using nodemon for automatic restart on file changes.
+- `npm run dev` - Starts the server using nodemon for automatic restart on file changes and reads environmental variables from `.env` file.
+- `npm start` - Starts the server for production.

 ## Docker